social media strategist playbook

 In a fast-moving world, where the average human being now has an attention span of eight seconds, businesses are definitely scrambling for audiences' attention.

-A social media strategist needs to understand what differentiates its business from their top competitors.
+A social media strategist needs to understand what differentiates their business from their top competitors.
 The difficult part is to learn how to translate these benefits to customers.

 Your analytical skills can come in handy when analyzing the competitive landscape and their strategies.

-For instance, if a competitor is using offers to attract leads and a huge following, the social media strategist needs to be aware of this.
+For instance, if a competitor is using offers to attract leads and a huge following, the strategist needs to be aware of this.

 Hence, you need to monitor competitors and ensure they're at the same level with you or that you are above them in terms of strategy.

-This role is intertwined with managing the brand's image by ensuring negative myths are quelled before they spread.
+This role is intertwined with brand reputation management by ensuring negative myths are quelled before they spread.

-A Β social media strategist works with copywriters and designers, and collaborates with marketing, sales and product development teams.
+A strategist works with copywriters and designers, and collaborates with marketing, sales and product development teams.

 A lot goes into strategizing and executing campaigns and when one ingredient is left out or overused, a lot could go wrong.